Pay Intelligence · Early Access

 What experience tiers are used for pay comparison?

-MechTie uses four tiers based on years of experience, OEM training, and demonstrated competency: Entry (0–3 yrs, limited OEM exposure), Mid (3–8 yrs, one or two primary OEM skills), Senior (8–15 yrs, multiple OEM skills and independent field work), and Expert (15+ yrs, lead/instructor-level, highly specialized).
+MechTie uses four tiers: Entry (0-3 yrs, limited OEM exposure), Mid (3-8 yrs, one or two primary OEM skills), Senior (8-15 yrs, multiple OEM skills and independent field work), and Expert (15+ yrs, lead/instructor-level, highly specialized).
 Moving from Mid to Senior is typically when the largest pay jumps occur.

 MechTie's pay intelligence pulls from three sources: publicly posted job listings, contractor agency postings, and anonymous submissions from verified specialists on the platform.
-All data points are extracted and validated by MechTie, then aggregated into percentile bands — we report ranges (P25–P75), never single numbers, to reflect the real spread in the market.
+Data points are extracted, validated, and aggregated into percentile bands — we report ranges (P25-P75), never single numbers, to reflect the real spread in the market.

-Why does MechTie show ranges instead of exact salary numbers?
+Why show ranges instead of exact salary numbers?

 Disclaimer: Pay ranges on this page are directional market benchmarks derived from publicly available job postings, agency listings, and anonymous user submissions.
 They are not guarantees of compensation and should not be used as the sole basis for salary negotiations.
+Take-home estimates are illustrative only and do not constitute tax advice.
 Actual compensation varies based on individual qualifications, employer, specific project conditions, and factors not captured in market data.
 MechTie makes no warranty as to the accuracy or completeness of this information.

 MechTie